 Although many experience distress (Dehlin et al., 2015), for at least some of these individuals, their conservative faith may buffer the negative effects of internalized homonegativity on well-being (Lefevor, Blaber et al., 2019).

 Despite the multiplicity of ways in which sexual-minority individuals reconcile conflict with conservative religion, the resolution of this conflict in an authentic way appears to be central to both satisfaction with life and health (Lefevor, Blaber et al., 2019).

-It has been noticed that when religious identity is prioritized over sexual identity, minority stress is mitigated (Crowell, Galliher, Dehlin, & Bradshaw, 2015; Lefevor, Sorrell et al., 2020).
+Indeed, when religious identity is prioritized over sexual identity, minority stress is mitigated (Crowell, Galliher, Dehlin, & Bradshaw, 2015; Lefevor, Sorrell et al., 2020).